shi510/ffem/README.md

 Set 'tfrecord_file' and 'num_identity' in `train/config.py`.

 ## Recommendation Steps for Training.
-1. Set 'loss'=`CenterSoftmax` or `ProxySoftmax`, then train with vggface2 dataset.
+1. Set 'loss'=`CenterSoftmax` or `ProxyNCA`, then train on VGGFACE2 dataset.
-2. Set 'loss'=`AdditiveMargin`, then train with large identity dataset.
+2. Set 'loss'=`AdditiveAngularMargin`, then train on large identity dataset.
 The training command is `python train/main.py`.